The Alcohol and Diabetes Guide

 Alcohol-related hyperglycemia with diabetes

 Since sugar or other carbs are often the vehicle that makes alcohol more palatable (think margarita mix, rum+coke, or other sugary chasers, etc.), these fast-digesting carbs will be quickly converted to glucose and enter the bloodstream, raising your blood sugar.
-The Joslin Diabetes Center indicates hyperglycemia occurs with a blood sugar above 160 mg/dL.
+In this context, we are referring to a high blood sugar as any level over 8.9 mmol/L160 mg/dL.

 There are always risks that accompany drinking alcohol.
 You may experience any of the following symptoms: